 Window Replacement Cost Calculator – US 2026

 Compare vinyl, wood, aluminum, fiberglass and composite window prices for the US market.
-Calculate total project cost including installation, Low-E upgrades and Energy Star tax credit eligibility.
+Calculate total project cost including installation and Low-E upgrades.
+Note: the federal 25C window tax credit expired Dec 31, 2025.

 🪟 US Window Cost Calculator